browserengineering/book/book/animations.md

 }
 ```

-You could, of course, fade the text out by making `change_per_frame`
-negative.
 Here's how it looks; click the buttons to start a fade:

 <iframe src="examples/example13-opacity-raf.html"></iframe>

-This animation will almost run in our browser, except that our browser
+This animation *almost* runs in our browser, except that we need to
-doesn't yet support JavaScript changing an element's `style`
+add support for changing an element's `style` attribute from
-attribute.
-Let's go ahead and add that feature.
-Register
-a setter on the `style` attribute of `Node` in the JavaScript runtime:
+JavaScript.
+To do that, register a setter on the `style` attribute of
+`Node` in the JavaScript runtime:

 ``` {.javascript file=runtime}
 Object.defineProperty(Node.prototype, 'style', {